 In-park lodging is available at Cedar Pass Lodge.
 Originally opened in 1923, new LEED-certified cabins were added in 2012 and 2013.
 The lodge is open seasonally, and you’ll want to reserve in advance.

 Cedar Pass Campground has reservable sites with cold running water, flush toilets, and covered picnic tables are available.
 Rates are $22 per night per campsite for up to two people, or $37 per night for campsites with electrical hook-ups.
 Each additional person is $4 per night.

-Sage Creek Campground is free and first-come, first served.
-It’s becoming increasingly popular and crowded and their looking to implement solutions.
+Sage Creek Campground is free and first-come, first-served.
+It’s becoming increasingly popular and crowded and they’re looking to implement solutions.
 Pit toilets and (a few) covered picnic tables are available, but not water.

 For more information on Badlands National Park, visit nps.gov/badl/